 - Come to the IPC office

-If you request a review by telephone, or in person, the IPC may ask you to complete an External Review by the Information Commissioner Application Form.
+If you request a review by telephone, or in person, the IPC may ask you to complete a GIPA reviews and complaints: application form.
 We can help you fill out the form if you would like us to.

 What should be included with a request for review?

 You should briefly outline the facts of your application, and include (where applicable) a copy of all relevant correspondence between you and the agency.